 Dr. Sanghoon Park

-M.S. in Learning Design and Technology Program coordinator
+AssOCIATE Professor and Learning Design and Technology program coordinator

 Dr. Sanghoon Park currently teaches graduate courses in Current trends of Instructional Technology, Interactive Media, and Motivational Design in Learning Technology.
 His teaching goals are to create an optimal learning environment and provide students with excellent teaching and advising.
 His teaching is closely intertwined with his research and service, both of which focus on strengthening students’ potential for academic growth and positive learning experiences.

 Dr. Park’s research agenda involves utilizing effective instructional design approaches and emerging technologies to provide optimal learning experiences in diverse learning settings.
 His research has focused on designing motivational interventions for online learners, investigating the effectiveness of multimedia technology in grades K-16 STEAM education, and exploring the educational implications of emerging technologies for learning experience design (i. e. pedagogical agent, augmented reality, and virtual simulation).

 Dr. Park is an author of more than 20 publications on online learning, motivation, engineering education, and emerging technologies in top-tier academic journals including Computers and Education, Studies in Higher Education, Journal of Educational Technology & Society, The International Review of Research in Open and Distributed Learning, Distance Education, Computer Applications in Engineering Education, and International Journal of Human-Computer Interaction.